smartcontractkit/crec-sdk/services/dvp/README.md

     return
 }

-// Decode the CVN verifiable event into a DvP event.
-It is assumed that the event has been verified before this point. dvpEvent, _ := dvpService.DecodeSettlementAccepted(event)
+// Decode the verified event into a DvP event. dvpEvent, _ := dvpService.DecodeSettlementAccepted(event)

 // Check if the event is a dvp SettlementAccepted event